Because you want to think.

 “The unexamined life is not worthy of a human being.”
 Plato, Apology

 It is the hallmark of Yale-NUS philosophy to recognize that philosophy happens all over the world, at all times.
 Moreover, we recognize that everything can be approached philosophically, and any number of pursuits can nourish one’s philosophical acuity.
+The result is a philosophy major unlike any other.

-The highly distinctive structure of our major has no required courses, but requires instead that your philosophy courses jointly satisfy requirements along three dimensions:
+The Major: The highly distinctive structure of our major has no required courses, but requires instead that your philosophy courses jointly satisfy requirements along three dimensions:

 - skills – including textual analysis, logical analysis, problem solving, applications